-Give an example from this packet of one of the connections above.
+Give an example from this unit of one of the connections above.

-- 2. Packet Progress.
+2. Unit Progress.
 Go back to Monitor Your Progress on the cover and complete or update your responses.
-Explain something you understand better now than before. - 3.
-Mathematical Practices.
-How did you use mathematical representations to make sense of an everyday problem?
-[SMP1, 2, 4] - 4.
-Making Connections.
-You used tables, graphs, and equations to represent proportional relationships in this packet.
+Explain something you understand better now than before.

+3. Mathematical Practices.
+How did you use mathematical representations to make sense of an everyday problem [SMP1, 2, 4]?
+Then circle one more SMP on the back of this packet that you think was addressed in this unit and be prepared to share an example.

+4. Making Connections.
+You used tables, graphs, and equations to represent proportional relationships in this unit.
 Why do you think it is useful to represent proportional relationships in different ways?